fbpx

 Students who enrolled at an eligible institution immediately after high school graduation, but do not continuously enroll in Fall and Spring (Winter for BYU and Ensign College) semesters must obtain an approved leave of absence from their college or university.

-Each college and university set its own deadlines and guidelines for requesting a deferment or leave of absence.
+Each college and university set deadlines and guidelines for requesting a deferment or leave of absence.
 You will need to work with the college or university to ensure you are meeting their requirements.
-Students who do not meet enrollment requirements and do not receive an approved deferment/leave of absence from their college or university will forfeit their eligibility to receive the Opportunity Scholarship.
+Students who do not meet enrollment requirements and do not receive an approved deferment/leave of absence from their college or university will forfeit their eligibility for the Opportunity Scholarship.

 If you file for a leave of absence you are strongly encouraged to authorize a third party to be able to receive information about your student account with your college/university.
 You can also authorize a third party to be able to receive information from our office by submitting a Student Information Release Form .
 You are responsible for managing your scholarship even while on a deferment or leave of absence.